What is Progesterone?

 The role of progesterone does not stop here.
 Science tells us that the human brain has a large number of progesterone receptors (receptor sites are where a hormone plugs in and accomplishes its mission).
 Currently, we do not know all the ways progesterone benefits your brain, however, there are some interesting studies showing how progesterone has helped accelerate the recovery of ones who have experienced brain trauma.

-Finally, when American-made progesterone is married to an all plant-based, GMO-free, Chinese progesterone free cream, it has a long history of safety and effectiveness.
+Finally, when American-made progesterone is married to an all plant-based, GMO-free, cream free of Chinese progesterone, it has a long history of safety & effectiveness.

-How can progesterone benefit your personal journey in life?
+How does progesterone benefit your personal journey in life?
 See “Why I Need Progesterone?”